 Choose Stock Advisor if:

-- You’re investing for 5+ years and won’t touch the money
+- You are investing for 5–10+ years and will not touch the money

-- You have $25,000+ to allocate (the fee becomes trivial relative to returns)
+- You have $25,000+ (the fee becomes a rounding error next to one avoided mistake)

 Choose Alpha Picks if: